Your cart is currently empty!

 There are a lot of reasons that Six Sigma projects fail but they do not have to IF you can stick to the roadmap.
 I have done lots of projects most very successful but some have failed.
 In every case we stepped off of the tried and true path to success, the DMAIC roadmap.
 As simple and easy as these five steps seem to be, you will many times find them difficult to complete.
 But if that is happening, my advice to you is to “stay on the path”.
 Don’t skip a single step.
 If you stay on the path, you will find success.

-So what are the five steps of this DMAIC roadmap?
-They are Define the issue, Measure the current state, Analyze and identify opportunities, Improve by implementing the best opportunities, and Control the new process to maintain the gains.
+So, what is DMAIC methodology?
+This means Define the issue, Measure the current state, Analyze and identify opportunities, Improve by implementing the best opportunities, and Control the new process to maintain the gains.
 You start every project at Define working your way through each step until you have put in place Controls to maintain your gains.
 What many of us do without thinking is we see a problem (Define)and go solve (improve) it.
 Most of the times you will find that within a year or maybe even a month or week the problem is back.
 What went wrong?
 We missed the other steps of the DMAIC roadmap.
 So let me spend some time talking about each step.

 D – Define

 The objective of Define is to define the issue (problem) and the real NEED to improve it.
 I call this need “the burning platform”.
 It can not be a nice thing to do, it has to be something that will have an impact on the bottom line of the company.

 The second part of the define objective is to get alignment and commitment to solve this issue from the project sponsor and the project team.
 It also includes the team member’s supervision.
 We need them committed so they will not pull the team member for priorities lower than this project.

 M – Measure